LokamGanesh/GRANDFINALE/README.md

 ## Contributing

-We welcome contributions to improve the Jharkhand Tourism App!
+We welcome contributions to improve Transliterate Bharat!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)